 He may not have won any Oscars, and his films aren’t usually taught in film schools, but Jackson Joseph Rose had a solid career as a cinematographer lasting from the early days of the industry until 1952.
 An ordinary, hard-working director of photography, he was always practical, inventing camera apparatuses, writing technical articles for American Cinematographer and assisting with the founding of the cameraman’s union.
 But his biggest contribution to cinematography was the book he wrote.
 From 1935 to 1956, he compiled nine editions of the American Cinematographer Hand Book and Reference Guide.
 Full of useful information about cameras, lenses, film stocks, and lighting in one handy volume, other directors of photography called it the Jackson Rose Handbook.
-His book was so essential that the American Society of Cinematographers has continued to update his work; the newest edition will be out later in 2021.
+His book was so essential that the American Society of Cinematographers has continued to update his work; the newest edition came out in March 2022.

 Jackson Rose’s parents, Max and Rachel (Silabovsky) Savitsky named him Ike.
 He was born on October 29, 1886 in Neshvis, Minsk, Russia (now Belarus).
 He joined his sister, Anna.
 The Savitskys had another daughter, Esther, before the family immigrated to the United States in 1890.
 They settled in Chicago, where Max worked as tailor.
 They had five more children: Abraham (later Joseph), Sarah (later Sylvia), Fred, Samuel, and David.